asmae-ghammouri/LandingPage/README.md

-# Organized tours Landing Page
+# Organized tours Responsive Landing Page
 To run this properly use xamppserver(place the project files in the "htdocs") or use another server.

 -----------------------------------------------